 A photo I snapped of the roasted sea bass on a plate, served with the vinaigrette over a bed of cilantro.

 Rome’s foundation story is one of the land and pastures.
 Romulus and Remus were twin brothers, sons of Mars and Rhea Silvia (a priestess of Vesta), who were abandoned as babies on the bank of the Tiber River.
 Legend has it that Romulus and Remus were suckled by a she-wolf (lupa) until they were discovered by a shepherd named Faustulus.

-The idyllic pastoral conception of Rome's early history was traditionally revered — holidays like Parilia were dedicated to sheep and shepherds, an ode to Rome's origin story.
-But the sea and the creatures lurking in its depths were sources of great intrigue (and food and economic opportunity), so fish became a focal element in the late republican and imperial diet.
+The idyllic pastoral conception of Rome’s early history was traditionally revered — holidays like Parilia were dedicated to sheep and shepherds, an ode to Rome’s origin story.
+But the sea and the creatures lurking in its depths were sources of great intrigue (and food and economic opportunity), and fish became a focal element in the late republican and imperial diet.

 As the power and purview of Roman civilization expanded — as lands around the Mediterranean Basin were conquered — Rome’s ability to access the sea became easier.
 However, fish frenzy was a Greek import.

 Ancient Greek cuisine, much like that of early Rome, consisted mostly of bread or barley porridge.
 These grain staples were supplemented with relishes or sides called opson.
 The most desirable type of opson was fish, so opsophagos (“opson-eater”) was a disparaging name given to men who savored fish too much.

 This seafood craze eventually caught on with the Romans.
 Although it was frowned upon, gluttony was an ultimate display of wealth and clout.
 Pliny the Elder notes the following about a politician, also a notorious gourmand, in the first century AD: